Key0412/Recommender-System-Codenation-Project/README.md

 ### [5 Deployment - Leads Finder Webapp](https://leads-finder-recsys.herokuapp.com)

 Since the original and the processed datasets sizes' were on the magnitude of gigabytes, it was necessary to get a smaller sample to make deployment viable.
-The notebook "src/getting_webapp_samples.ipynb" contains the code used to separate a sample with 50 times the number of companies from the portfolios, plus these clients.
+The notebook "src/getting_webapp_samples.ipynb" contains the code used to separate a sample with 30 times the number of companies from the portfolios, plus these companies (e.g. the clients).
 Also, the file .slugignore was used to select which archives should be ignored during deployment.
 For this webapp, I experimented with Object Oriented Programming.
 The main script is `webapp.py`, and the classes/functions created to work with it are in the folder `src`.
 [Access the demo webapp here!](https://leads-finder-recsys.herokuapp.com/)

 ___